kumpeapps/AMRefresher-Fork/README.md

 ```
 So you can call this method and pass any UIView you want to show for each state.

-## Author

-arturdev, mkrtarturdev@gmail.com

-Feel free to open issues, feature requests and point bugs/mistakes!

 ## License

-SwiftyCodeView is available under the MIT license.
+AMRefresher-Fork is available under the MIT license.
 See the LICENSE file for more info.